justlark/fanjam/README.md

 - The object storage provider for NocoDB is [Cloudflare R2](https://developers.cloudflare.com/r2/).
 - The SMTP provider for NocoDB is [MailerSend](https://www.mailersend.com/).

+FanJam is single-tenant, meaning we have a separate NocoDB instance, Postgres cluster, Redis database, and R2 bucket per tenant environment.

+We have a single deployment of the frontend and a single deployment of the backend which are shared across tenant environments.
+We have separate `prod` and `test` deployments of each.

 ## Development